CHANGES | | REQUEST AN ACCOUNT | |

 Summary General text description of the levee system with a summary of why the levee is there, and the benefits it provides.

-The Big Five Levee System reduces the risk of flooding from the Mississippi River and tributaries to the Alexander County and Union County communities of East Cape Girardeau, McClure, Wolf Lake and Ware, Illinois.
-The system is federally authorized and constructed and locally operated and maintained by the nonfederal Sponsors: East Cape Girardeau and Clear Creek Drainage District, North Alexander Drainage and Levee District (D&LD), Preston D&LD, and Clear Creek Levee and Drainage District.
+The Big Five levee system reduces the risk of flooding from the Mississippi River and tributaries to the Alexander County and Union County communities of East Cape Girardeau, McClure, Wolf Lake and Ware, Illinois.
+The system is federally authorized and constructed and locally operated and maintained by the nonfederal sponsors: East Cape Girardeau and Clear Creek Drainage District, North Alexander Drainage and Levee District (D&LD), Preston D&LD, and Clear Creek Levee and Drainage District.
 The levee system was completed in 1957 and consists of 54.6 miles of earthen embankment along Mississippi River, Big Muddy River, Sexton Creek, and Clear Creek.
 In addition to nearly 40,000 acres of agricultural land, the 53,700-acre leveed area includes Illinois highways Route 3 and 146, a heavily utilized Union Pacific double-track main line rail, the Shawnee School District, and multiple residential, commercial, and industrial properties including a munitions manufacturer, a heavy equipment salvage and retail company, and several oil/gas pipelines.
 This levee benefits approximately 1,700 residents and employees and $130 million in property value.
 During 2019, it is estimated that the system prevented more than $240 million in flood damages.

 Performance & Condition General text description of the historical and anticipated performance of the levee, the people and property benefitting from the levee and who may be at risk of flooding, and actions to address areas of concern.